alexanderwiebe/rpdc-angular-state/README.md

 - The parent sets a number, passese it to the child. done!
 - The child then increments the number displaying it. done!
-- The child then passes that update number back to the parent
+- The child then passes that update number back to the parent. done!